 The Mazda 3 sits at the top of the five-door food chain.
 With its very pretty successor coming next year, deals are bound to be had on run-out existing models.
 Its one-time relative, the Ford Focus, is also on the way out, meaning the same thing.
 It’s even cheaper, but the hatch is auto-only, unless you’re looking at the ST, which isn’t really the point here.

-Korea’s Elantra/Forte siblings also strong contenders.
+Korea’s Elantra/Forte siblings are also strong contenders.
 In terms of engines they’re practically even: all feature 2.0-liter fours with around 160hp and 150lbft.
 The Forte5’s only manual option is its base model, meaning a switch to two pedals if it’s to match the Corolla on features.
 The Elantra does offer a stick across its range, including the 1.6-liter turbo shared with the Veloster Turbo.
 It’s the more sporting option, though naturally that comes at a higher cost of entry.

 What’s the conclusion?